Finance sector embraces VR to make remote working more interesting

 The immersive work experience carries a hefty price tag – Microsoft’s HoloLens 2 headsets cost $3,500 apiece.

-David Ripert, chapter president of the UK branch of the global VR/AR Association said that growth in demand for VR was a “silver lining” of the pandemic, as people used the technology to recreate cancelled physical events and conferences.
+David Ripert, chapter president of the U.K. branch of the global VR/AR Association said that growth in demand for VR was a “silver lining” of the pandemic, as people used the technology to recreate canceled physical events and conferences.

 “Using VR for these networking events is really cool because you get that sense of belonging and connection that you don’t get necessarily through flat 2D video,” he said.